- Employer Education Opportunities

 - No required testing to validate previous nursing degree program education.

-- Direct transfer of previous nursing education credit hours.
-Up to 38 credit hours of qualified diploma or associate nursing degree program courses may be awarded and applied towards the 60 nursing credit hours required for the BSN.
+- Direct transfer of 38 credit hours of previous nursing education from qualified diploma or associate nursing degree program courses may be awarded and applied towards the 57 nursing credit hours required for the BSN.

 - Easy transfer of previous college-level general education credit hours.
 Up to 64 credit hours may be awarded and applied toward the Bachelor of Science degree in Nursing program.